microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0/New-MgBookingBusinessService.md

 # New-MgBookingBusinessService

 ## SYNOPSIS
-Create new navigation property to services for solutions
+Create a new bookingService for the specified bookingBusiness.

 ## SYNTAX